 Grant Conditions.
-The committee administering the 2012 plan, or the board of directors if it chooses to administer the plan, shall, from time to time, designate written specified performance goals for a given performance period based on the closing price per share of our common stock on the NYSE (or other market quotation system on which such shares are listed or traded) for any performance period that shall serve as a condition to a grant of shares of our common stock to a director.
+The committee administering the 2012 plan, or the board of directors if it chooses to administer the plan, shall, from time to time, designate written specified performance goals for a given performance period based on the closing price per share of our common stock on the NYSE for any performance period that shall serve as a condition to a grant of shares of our common stock to a director.